 You can choose two sessions in the morning and two in the afternoon to completely customize your Camp Troubie experience!

 Note: While we can nearly always place students in their first choice classes, we cannot guarantee the order of the classes (which class will be first and which class will be second) in the morning or afternoon sessions.

-New!
-We are excited to announce that we are offering after-school care for Camp Troubie (middle school students).
+We offer after-school care for Camp Troubie (middle school students).
 Hours: 3:30-5:00pm.
 Please look at our online Registration for more details.